Dissaving: Dissaving at the retirement age

+When young and starting to work for the first time (age 20), workers often battle heavy startup costs of life such as college loan repayment and high costs of raising children; so saving is often curtailed for many years with many bouts of dissaving.
+If responsible, eventually a working household can normalize their expenses and grow their earning rate with more valuable work skill to enable a healthy saving rate.
+Their income curve may exceed their consumption line, which enables a healthy saving rate.
+Upon retirement age (commonly presumed to occur around 65 in the USA), their actively earned income halts, perhaps partially perpetuated by passively-earned income from investments.
+As their investments are drained and the consumption rate maintains or grows with greater health care costs, dissaving begins to take place.

+This simplistic explanation of the saving/dissaving shift does not address the harsher circumstances experienced in many real individual circumstances.
+In many cases, when savings are limited, and when dissaving is chronically exhausted from a long-term challenge, an individual's solvency in society can rapidly destroy the quality and standard of life as their situation spirals down into desperate circumstances and deprivation.
+See: poverty.

 Governments dissavings

 Dissavings can also occur on the macroeconomic level, that’s when the government tend to spend all the accumulated savings and the available funds, specially when a natural disaster happens such as an earthquake, wildfire, or hurricane.

 Other causes might be due to civil disorders, hyperinflation, or war.

 A real example of dissaving

-In December 2019 until January 2019, when the US faced a governmental shutdown, most of the governmental employees were forced to take an unpaid leave from their work.
+In December 201? until January 201?, when the US faced a governmental shutdown, most of the governmental employees were forced to take an unpaid leave from their work.
 The consequence of this forced unpaid leave is that these employees started to dissave just to keep up with their daily living expenses and basic obligations, even if it wasn’t their fault.